infobip/infobip-api-java-demo/README.md

                3 Dir(s)   9,403,285,504 bytes free
 ```

-Now that you have the source code downloaded to your computer you can build it by executing `mvn install` command in
+Now that you have the source code downloaded to your computer, you can build it by executing `mvn install` command in
 `infobip-api-java-demo` directory.
-This will produce many lines of output code, but the begging and end should look
+This will produce many lines of output code, but the beginning and the end should
-like this:
+look like this:
 ```
 C:\infobip-api-java-demo>mvn install
 [INFO] Scanning for projects...